Devotions

 The Littlest Measuring Spoon

-One day I watched as my youngest son, Aaron, climbed upon a kitchen chair, pulled open a drawer and proceeded to get out his mother’s measuring spoons to play with them.
-As he was playing, unnoticed by him, the littlest measuring spoon fell into the trash below.
-When he finished playing, he climbed down and […]
+One day I watched as my youngest son, Aaron, climbed upon a kitchen chair, pulled open a drawer and proceeded to get out his mother’s measuring spoons to play with […]

 Read More